RescueStationCIC/HTNWDocuments/external/markdown/higherford_mill/info_points/hoist.md

 ### Ground floor: Preparing the yarn for weaving, despatching the cloth
 The hoist would have been used to take finished yarn down to be woven.
-At least a quarter of the North shed would be taken up with peparing the yarn before weaving, and then inspecting and packaging the woven fabric for despatch.
+At least a quarter of the North shed would be taken up with preparing the yarn before weaving, and then inspecting and packaging the woven fabric for despatch.

 Woven fabric is created by weaving a weft thread, in between vertical warp threads, using a loom: